fbraem/mqweb/api/queue.md

 ===============

 The second part of the URI must be `queue` to call the QueueController.
-At this time, this controller can be used to [inquire](#inquire) information from a queue.

 ##<a name="inquire"></a>inquire
 Get information about one or more queues.
 This action executes the MQCMD_INQUIRE_Q pcf command.